Next FREE walk: Saturday 25 November 2023 (for Engels’ 203rd birthday)

-Join us to follow in the footsteps of the men who created a political philosophy that dominated half the world during the 20th century.
-Hugely entertaining, informative and intriguing, the tour has been devised by Ed Glinert, author of Penguin’s The Manchester Compendium and many other tomes published by the cream of British publishers, who has been hacking away at the coal-face of local politics for 35 years, including a stint at the heart of one of the most sinister Trotskyite cells Hulme ever witnessed.
+Hugely entertaining, informative and intriguing, this tour has been devised by Ed Glinert, author of Penguin’s The Manchester Compendium and many other tomes published by the cream of British publishers, who has been hacking away at the coal-face of local politics for 35 years, including a stint at the heart of one of the most sinister Trotskyite cells Hulme ever witnessed.

 What do we hear about?
 If you want to blame any one place for the creation of communism, blame Manchester.
-It was here, in the middle years of the 19th century, that the movement’s two founding figures, Friedrich Engels and Karl Marx, arrived from Germany to conduct much of their research into poverty and social conditions, fuelling their original take on how society could be reorganised along class lines.
-Their work resulted in some of the most influential political books ever written, including The Condition of the Working Class in England.
+It was here, in the middle years of the 19th century, that the movement’s two founding figures, Karl Marx and Friedrich Engels, arrived from Germany, Engels conducting much research into local poverty and social conditions, fuelling their original take on how society could be reorganised along class lines.
+Their work resulted in some of the most influential political books ever written, including Engels’s The Condition of the Working Class in England.

 But as a piece of political propaganda its resonance has been phenomenal.
 Only one other book – the Bible – and that is of unsure translation – has had such an impact on humanity.
 The Manifesto of the Communist Party is the most influential book that ever arose from debates held by heavily-bearded German visitors in sawdusty pubs, the cornerstone of a philosophy that powered the Soviet Union, China, Mongolia, North Korea and a much of east Europe for the latter half of the 20th century, and still propels much political thought worldwide.